searls/jasmine-maven-plugin/README.markdown

       </configuration>
     </execution>

-### Ordering Loading of Dependencies
-Among configurations listed elsewhere, you can configure jasmine-maven-plugin to load a specified list of JavaScript sources (relative to ${jsSrcDir}, which defaults to `src/main/javascript`) before the other ones.
-So, for instance, if you need to load jQuery and then jQuery plugins before your production sources get included in the runner, you can specify those sources you want to preload like so:
+### Enforcing the order in which JavaScript files are loaded
+You can configure the plugin to load a list of JavaScript sources before any others.
+This is particularly useful when your scripts or specs must be loaded in a particular order to work correctly.

+So if you wanted to make sure jQuery was loaded before your application's scripts, and that the terrific [jasmine-jquery](https://github.com/velesin/jasmine-jquery) was loaded before your specs, and you wanted to load [Prototype](http://www.prototypejs.org/) from Google CDN (which isn't even stored in your project), your POM would look like this:

     <configuration>
       ...